 Hugh Taylor Birch State Park is proud to offer interpretive ranger-guided walks and programs each Friday and Saturday of the month.
-Please see the walks and programs explanations and their regularly-scheduled rotations.
+Please see the walks and programs explanations and their regularly scheduled rotations.
 Park entry fees apply.
-Guided walks are Free.
-Donations are appreciated and will be given directly to the Friends of Hugh Taylor Birch State Park, a 501c3 Citizen’s Support Organization:
+Guided walks are free.
+Donations are appreciated and will be given directly to the Friends of Hugh Taylor Birch State Park, a 501c3 citizen support organization.

 Live Animal Presentation